ferily7/info441-manufacturing/README.md

   'description':'description'
 }
 ```
-Response -> HTTP_200

 ## Carts
+Add the specified product to the cart

 POST:
-Add the specified product to the cart

 ```
 {
   'name':'product_name',